cechallenge/cechallenge.github.io/challenge.md

 ###### Second round assessment submissions

-The second round is also submitted via the Google form provided in **Submission**, and requires you to submit your **inference time**, which is the result of performing inferences on your model.
+The second round is also submitted via the Google Form provided in **Submission**, and requires you to submit your **inference time**, which is the result of performing inferences on your model.
 During second round, a **LeaderBoard** will be running and will be updated daily at **10:00 am(KST)**.
 If you submit multiple times, you will be ranked based on the score of your last submission.

 ###### Cautions

 ※ The leaderboard is just a way to share other teams' results.
-※ Participants must submit a Github URL containing their modified source code and  framework before the end of Round 2.
+※ Participants must submit a GitHub URL containing their modified source code and  framework before the end of Round 2.
 ※ Final rankings will be determined based on multiple evaluation criteria.